swseighman/PythonIntro/basics/loops/README.md

 #### Doing Something After a for Loop
 What happens once a for loop has finished executing?
 Usually, you’ll want to summarize a block of output or move on to other work that your program must accomplish.

 Any lines of code after the for loop that are not indented are executed once without repetition.
-Let’s write a thank you to the group of toppings as a whole, thanking them for putting on an excellent show.
+Let’s write a thank you to the group of toppings as a whole, thanking the chef for a great pizza.
 To display this group message after all of the individual messages have been printed, we place the thank you message after the for loop, without indentation:

 ```
 toppings = [`pepperoni`, `sausage`, `cheese`]